KPRoche/quantum-raspberry-tie/README.md

 # quantum-raspberry-tie
-Your Raspberry Pi running code on the IBM Q quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat!
+Your Raspberry Pi running code on the IBM Q quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!
 ## Third Release: will fail over to SenseHat emulator if no SenseHat hardware is detected.

 This code is specifically designed to run on a Raspberry Pi 3 with the SenseHat installed.
 The 8x8 array on the SenseHat is used to display the results.